-“Woah, no need to get personal,” the boy grinned, “Her attendance didn’t really make a difference, anyway – she was naturally smart.”
+“Whoa, no need to get personal,” the boy grinned.
+“Her attendance didn’t really make a difference, anyway – she was naturally smart.”

 “Unlike you, right?”
 The girl teased him.
 The others continued bantering, while I thought about Maisie.
 It struck me that she hadn’t entered my thoughts for so long.
 Three years at university many miles away with another set of friends in another town had taken their toll.
 It felt like all the excitement of student life had made me move on from this small world which was my old school, and in moving on, I’d forgotten so much.

 “Didn’t she go to Oxford or something?”
 I heard someone ask.
 I tuned back into the conversation, as they were talking about Maisie.

 “Wouldn’t be surprised.”

 “Yeah, and she got in.
 I remember seeing Mr. Thompson congratulating her on it.”

 “She was odd,” remarked a boy named Joe.
 “Nice, but sort of in her own world, if you know what I mean.”

 “Hmm,” I nodded.
 I knew what Joe meant.